Dashlane’s new authenticator app, Dashlane Authenticator, provides a simple way to enable multifactor authentication (MFA) for your accounts.

 Dashlane Authenticator is now available for your mobile device.

-Check the interactive guide for step-by-step instructions on how to get started with Dashlane Authenticator.
+Check this interactive guide for step-by-step instructions on how to get started with Dashlane Authenticator.

 How to use Dashlane Authenticator